• Skip to primary navigation

 And if you are a pasta fan, check out some of my other favorite pasta recipes like Garlic Butter Shrimp Pasta, Slow Cooker Meat Spaghetti Sauce, and Ricotta Sausage Baked Ziti.

-White truffle mac and cheese is quick and so delicious, it really hits the spot when you need some quick comfort food.
-I love that the mac and cheese sauce is made from scratch with shredded gouda and shredded sharp cheddar and then topped off with some delicious white truffle oil.
-This recipe feels like something you would find at a fine dining restaurant.
+The mac and cheese sauce is made from scratch with shredded gouda and sharp cheddar, then topped with delicious white truffle oil.
+This recipe feels like something you would find at a fine-dining restaurant.
+Customize the recipe by adding steamed shrimp or crab, changing the cheese blend, or omitting the truffle oil.

 Ingredient Notes